geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 So we have stuff like Memory Planner, but Memory Planner is not in the new architecture yet.
 Memory Planner operates on these schedule item things, and these schedule item things are not UOPs.
 We have almost no insight into them.
-We're lucky that that thing doesn't seem to have too many bugs, but I think if we have an understanding of how...
+We're lucky that that thing doesn't seem to have too many bugs, but I think if we have an understanding of how..
 We're basically missing an entire part of how kernels, like, okay, great, you have this graph, and then we run this graph on the GPU.
 Okay, how?
 Yeah, so just stuff to understand that whole missing middle part, and it'll make some scheduler things a lot easier to debug.